EliAndrewC/l7r/setting/l7r.md

 The question of the rank of Moto Chenghiz came up, and it turns out there's a pretty huge range as to what his rank actually might be.

-Here's the least favorable interpretation the rank of Moto Chenghiz:
+Here's the least favorable interpretation of the rank of Moto Chenghiz:

 - Treat Moto Gaheris as being only of the 12th rank, since someone not recognized by the Imperial chancellery cannot possibly outrank anyone who is so recognized.